jkotlinski/durexforth/README.md

 * Fun.
 The system should be nice to work with on the real machine.
 * Simplicity.
 The core should be small, leaving a lot of space for user code and data.
-* Speed. durexForth is currently the fastest C64 Forth.
+* Speed.
+As it stands, durexForth is the fastest C64 Forth.

 <img src=http://i.imgur.com/eXsaXjo.png?1>